 Important: If you plan to attend the weekly scheduled tour, here are some helpful general instructions:

 Just come on out on the day of the tour, there is no advanced notice or registration required.
-Arrive about 15 minutes before the tour starts (so, get there around 12:45pm).
-Park in the gravel parking area by the Dragon’s Keep Welcome Center in the shade of the tall stone Venus on the first corner as you arrive at the Kinstone grounds.
-Wait for and meet your guide under the shelter of the Dragon’s Keep.
+Arrive about 10 minutes before the tour starts (so, get there around 12:50pm).
+Park in the grassy parking area near our Education Building.
+Wait for and meet your guide under the shelter of the porch of the Education Building.
 The fee is $5/person.
 Please be prepared to pay your guide in cash.
 Correct change is very much appreciated!
 This tour is held rain or shine so please dress for the weather.
 Bring a rain coat, umbrella, sunglasses, sun hat sweatshirt, scarf, gloves, or other necessary apparel to keep warm and dry or cool and comfortable as the weather may dictate.
 Wear sturdy shoes or boots for walking on rough and/or muddy ground.
 We look forward to seeing you.

 TYPICAL TOUR DESCRIPTION